DeveloperFromUkraine/some-repo/src/empty-state/empty-state.md

                     <li>Descriptions should be brief.</li>
                     <li>Descriptions should inform the user of the empty state.</li>
                     <li>Descriptions should be located below the empty-state-title component.</li>
                     <li>Descriptions may or may not include a redirect to the previous or other pages.</li>
+                    <li>Descriptions can include buttons and button groups.</li>
                 </ul>
             </div></mat-tab>
             <mat-tab label="HTML"><div class="tab-height">